 Tisha B’Av

-At this solemn time, people will fast, refrain from laughing or smiling, skip their grooming routines, and hold off from any leisure activities.
-It’s a period of collective mourning and introspection, especially in areas with substantial Jewish populations like London and Manchester.
-Tisha B’Av embodies the resilience and unity of the Jewish spirit, as communities worldwide, including those in the UK, honour their history and preserve their cultural heritage.
+During this solemn time, people will fast, avoid laughing or smiling, skip their usual grooming routines, and refrain from leisure activities.
+It’s a period of collective mourning and introspection, particularly in places with large Jewish communities, like London and Manchester.
+Tisha B’Av is a reminder of the resilience and unity of the Jewish spirit, with communities worldwide, including in the UK, coming together to honour their history and preserve their cultural heritage.

 Relevant Hashtags: